-To take account of and to permit other substantial activities as part of a faculty member's academic load or to recognize special demands in the instructional area (such as unusual course preparation requirements, excessive class sizes, or substantial commitments in the area of graduate instruction), the teaching component of a faculty member's load may be adjusted through released time, subject to the recommendation of the Department Chair or Program Director or, in the case of the School of Pharmacy, the School Dean and the approval of the College Dean.
-With regard to course preparations it is understood that, under normal circumstances, a semester teaching load includes no more than three (3) separate preparations, of which no more than one (1) should be a course new to the faculty member.
-Where the released time being considered is for research or other creative activity, the College Dean will consult with an appropriate faculty committee to obtain and encourage peer review.
+To take account of and to permit other substantial activities as part of a faculty member's academic load or to recognize special demands in the instructional area (such as unusual course preparation requirements, excessive class sizes, or substantial commitments in the area of graduate instruction), the teaching component of a faculty member's load may be adjusted through released time, subject to the recommendation of the Department Chair and the approval of the College Dean or School Dean/Director.
+With regard to course preparations, it is understood that, under normal circumstances, a semester teaching load includes no more than three (3) separate preparations, of which no more than one (1) should be a course new to the faculty member.
+Where the released time being considered is for research or other creative activity, the College Dean or School Dean/Director will consult with an appropriate faculty committee to obtain and encourage peer review.